JosiahVillanueva/kara/app/main/imagerecognition/example/README.md

 Install the the dependencies for the example

-`python -m pip install --upgrade pip && pip install -r ICROCR_Lobe/OCRTensorFlow/example/requirements.txt`
+`python -m pip install --upgrade pip && pip install -r requirements.txt`

 Run the example and see the model output